p-h-davies/Assignment-1/README.md

 ## Credits

-All starter code provided by Xandromus (Xander Rapstine).
+All starter code was provided by Xandromus (Xander Rapstine) - this starter code was used within the README.md, index.html, .gitignore files & within the all files within the assets folder (CSS, style.css & images).

 ## License